mattboran/CudaRT/README.md

 Then run `cmake ..` and `make all`

-To run this program, the following pattern should be used while still in the `CudaRT/Release` directory `./CudaRT <parameters>`
+To run this program, the following pattern should be used while still in the `CudaRT/build` directory `./CudaRT <parameters>`

-To see the parameters that this program accepts, simply run `./CudaRT`
+CudaRT comes with a Maya plugin, whose source code can be found at https://github.com/mattboran/CudaRT-Maya-Plugin

+Ensure that you have the `.env` file in the parent directory containing the paths:

+`MESHES_PATH`: the scene to be loaded references `<scene>.obj` and `<scene>.mtl` Note that the .mtl files used are different.
+They will be named `.cmtl` at some point soon because they contain ray-tracing specific material properties that are exported from Maya

+`CAMERA_PATH`: the directory that contains the `<scene>-camera.json` file describing the camera, also exported from Maya.

+`TEXTURES_PATH`: the directory containing the textures referenced by `<scene>.mtl`

 Required Parameter:
-`-o <output file.png>`: the PNG file that the output should be written to
+`-f <scene>`: the scene that should be loaded
 Optional Parameters:
-`-f <path to mesh to render>` : the .obj file that will be loaded and rendered
-				note: the available files are in CudaRT/meshes/ so this path should take the form '../meshes/<file>`

-`-c`:  	 			this flag tells the engine whether or not to use
-				camera information stored at '../settings/camera.json'
-				during ray-scene traversal

 `-s <samples per pixel>`:	number of samples per pixel.
 Default = 10.
 				reccommendation is to use at least 128, but
 				512 generates a fairly variance/noise-free image